Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 14 Oktober 2024 03.24.21 UTC
+- WIB: Senin, 14 Oktober 2024 04.22.19 UTC
-- WITA: Senin, 14 Oktober 2024 04.24.21 UTC
+- WITA: Senin, 14 Oktober 2024 05.22.19 UTC
-- WIT: Senin, 14 Oktober 2024 05.24.21 UTC
+- WIT: Senin, 14 Oktober 2024 06.22.19 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success